OpenEvalProject/evals/manuscripts/elife-03553/v2/manuscript.md

 In summary, cytidine deaminases mutate at specific loci through the yeast genome, predominantly within active gene promoter regions.

-## AID targets promoter regions of small RNAP III genes
+### AID targets promoter regions of small RNAP III genes

-In B cells, AID is found in association with components of the transcription machinery such as SPT5 and SPT6, and RNAP II itself (
+In B cells, AID is found in association with components of the transcription machinery such as SPT5 and SPT6, and RNAP II itself (Nambu et al., 2003; Pavri et al., 2010; Okazaki et al., 2011), therefore we wondered whether the enrichment of mutations associated with promoters might be a feature restricted to RNAP II dependent genes.
+Analysis of mutations in highly transcribed non-RNAP II dependent transcripts, such as RNAP III dependent tRNA genes, astonishingly reveals an even more pronounced enrichment of targeted hotspots with 78% of the genomic regions corresponding to tRNAs harbouring repeated mutations.
+While we find that both sA3G* and AID* MELs overlap with tRNAs, AID* MELs are disproportionately overrepresented, with 228 of 275 tRNA genes being highly targeted (Figure 4A).
+Furthermore, aligning of mutations within 250 base pairs of the TSS of tRNA genes shows that all occur within the tRNA gene body, which is also the site of RNAP III initiation (Figure 4B).
+As in the case of mRNA promoters, the mutations in tRNAs are highly focussed to narrow hotspots that span the site where loading of the polymerase is thought to occur (Figure 4C).

 ![Figure 4.](https://cdn.elifesciences.org/articles/03553/elife-03553-fig4-v2.jpg)

 **Figure 4.:** (A) Number of tRNA genes harbouring (green) an AID* or sA3G* MEL compared with expected number from Monte Carlo simulations.
 (B) Density of mutations in relation to the transcription start site (TSS) of tRNA genes.
 Mutations within the 500 base pair interval centred at the TSS are included.
 (C) Mutation frequency in promoters of mRNA genes (within a window 500 bp upstream and 50 bp downstream of the TSS) compared to the frequency of mutations in the promoters of tRNA (550 bp window centred on the middle of the tRNA gene), snoRNAs and snRNA genes (550 bp window as for mRNA genes). mRNA genes are binned according to transcription rate as in Figure 3.
 Both RNAP II and III driven snoRNAs are included.
-(D) Example of MELs in ChrIV and ChrXV corresponding to tRNA tI(UAU)D and tG(CCC)O, depicted as in Figure 3.DOI: http://dx.doi.org/10.7554/eLife.03553.013
+(D) Example of MELs in ChrIV and ChrXV corresponding to tRNA tI(UAU)D and tG(CCC)O, depicted as in Figure 3.

 ![Figure 4—figure supplement 1.](https://cdn.elifesciences.org/articles/03553/elife-03553-fig4-figsupp1-v2.jpg)

-**Figure 4—figure supplement 1.:** DOI: http://dx.doi.org/10.7554/eLife.03553.014

 ![Figure 4—figure supplement 2.](https://cdn.elifesciences.org/articles/03553/elife-03553-fig4-figsupp2-v2.jpg)

-**Figure 4—figure supplement 2.:** The number of deaminase motifs for each MEL vs the number of mutations within each MEL for AID* and sA3G* datasets.DOI: http://dx.doi.org/10.7554/eLife.03553.015
+**Figure 4—figure supplement 2.:** The number of deaminase motifs for each MEL vs the number of mutations within each MEL for AID* and sA3G* datasets.

 ![Figure 4—figure supplement 3.](https://cdn.elifesciences.org/articles/03553/elife-03553-fig4-figsupp3-v2.jpg)

 **Figure 4—figure supplement 3.:** (A) Sequence context of low allelic frequency mutations detected in the rDNA locus, as depicted in Figure 1C.
 (B) Schematic of the rDNA repeat region.
 Panels show mutations detected in yeast transformants at the rDNA locus.
 Each line represents one clone with dots representing mutations (mutation at C, black; at G, red; at A, green).
-Clones with no detected mutations are not depicted.DOI: http://dx.doi.org/10.7554/eLife.03553.016
+Clones with no detected mutations are not depicted.

 ![Figure 4—figure supplement 4.](https://cdn.elifesciences.org/articles/03553/elife-03553-fig4-figsupp4-v2.jpg)

-**Figure 4—figure supplement 4.:** Tables showing the correlation between R-loops formation predicted by the QmRLFS-finder (Wongsurawat et al., 2012) or SkewR package (Ginno et al., 2012) and the presence of MELs.DOI: http://dx.doi.org/10.7554/eLife.03553.017
+**Figure 4—figure supplement 4.:** Tables showing the correlation between R-loops formation predicted by the QmRLFS-finder (Wongsurawat et al., 2012) or SkewR package (Ginno et al., 2012) and the presence of MELs.

 The mutation frequency (normalised number of mutations per 550 base pairs) in AID* genomes within tRNA genes is higher than at mRNA gene promoters (p value < 2e-16, Wilcox non-parametric test; Figure 4C) and much higher than that observed even in the subset of highly transcribed mRNA promoters.
 While the differences in mutation frequency between mRNA promoters and tRNAs is still statistically significant for A3G* (p value < 8e-10), this effect is less pronounced.
 Enhanced mutation is also observed in the promoters of snoRNA and snRNA genes, again particularly in the case of AID* genomes, whereas no statistically significant differences are observed between any of the promoter subsets for mutations driven by EMS.
 The enhanced mutation attributable to AID* is not likely a feature of RNAP III, since snoRNAs are even more targeted for mutation though all but snR52 are transcribed by RNAP II (Moqtaderi and Struhl, 2004).